microsoft/nni/docs/en_US/Tutorial/ExperimentConfig.rst

 Required.
 String.

-The absolute path that the storage has been or will be mounted in local.
+The absolute or relative path that the storage has been or will be mounted in local.
+If the path does not exist, it will be created automatically.
+Recommended to use an absolute path. i.e. ``/tmp/nni-shared-storage``.

 remoteMountPoint
 ^^^^^^^^^^^^^^^^

 Required.
 String.

-The absolute path that the storage will be mounted in remote.
+The absolute or relative path that the storage will be mounted in remote.
+If the path does not exist, it will be created automatically.
+Note that the directory must be empty if using AzureBlob.
+Recommended to use a relative path. i.e. ``./nni-shared-storage``.

 localMounted
 ^^^^^^^^^^^^